christoforosmav/Subsampling-Based-Model-Selection/README.md

 This repository contains the methodology and implementation of my undergraduate thesis, conducted at the University of Crete, Department of Applied Mathematics.

 ## 📌 Project Overview
 The primary objective of this thesis is to evaluate a **Subsampling-based model selection approach** for Linear Regression models.
 The study utilizes a clinical dataset from the **Department of Respiratory Medicine (School of Medicine, University of Crete)** to identify key factors influencing health outcomes in patients undergoing specific therapies.
+To ensure data confidentiality, variables have been assigned with coded names.

 ## 🛠️ Technical Pipeline
 The research follows a comprehensive statistical workflow: